-- Essentials of data modelling - 2.
+- 1. Essentials of data modelling - 2.
 Adding rigor, structure, & detail

-This is mostly for your reference
+Much of this is for reference

 - Exercise adding detail to the conceptual data model

 - Entity types

 - Guidelines for drawing the ER Diagram

-- Attribute migration and quidelines
+- Attribute migration and guidelines

 - A procedure for meeting new requirements

 - The world's shortest course on normalisation

 - Rules and guidelines for relationships

 - Adding primary identifiers to the model